 The UMBC Music Department provides many opportunities for student performers to hone their performance skills.
-MUSC 191: Recital Preparation (Wednesdays at 1:00 p.m. in the Concert Hall) is required for all music majors and provides an informal atmosphere in Forums for students to "try out" works they are preparing for performance.
+MUSC191: Recital Preparation (Wednesdays at 1:00 p.m.) is required for all music majors and provides an informal atmosphere in Forums for students to "try out" works they are preparing for performance.
 Departmental Recitals and Area Recitals provide more formal opportunities for students to play a complete movement or piece in public.
 The Honors Recital Auditions provides a more competitive environment for those who find this beneficial to their development.
 All ensembles perform at least once per semester.
 Junior and Senior recitals are the culmination of the undergraduate experience for Performance and Jazz studies majors.
 Composition majors present Senior Recitals and have works performed in Student Composer Recitals each semester.
+Submission procedures are explained fully in the MUSC 191 syllabus.